Efficient Approximate Posterior Sampling with Annealed Langevin Monte Carlo: Annealed Langevin Monte Carlo for Posterior Sampling

-\textbf{A note on the rate $\kappa$:} From Lemma \ref{lem:warmstart} we know that we can sample from close to $\mu_{T_{ws}}$ in $\textsf{KL}$ for $T_{ws}\asymp\log \frac{1}{\epsilon}$ using LMC for target $\mu_\infty$.
-Rather than running the annealing backward at the same rate as the forward OU process, we slow it down\footnote{This is inspired by a similar rate parameter in \cite{wu2024practicalasymptoticallyexactconditional}.} by a factor of $\kappa$.
-Concretely, our iterates go from $x_{T_{ws}\kappa/\delta} \to x_0$, the annealing targets go from $\mu_{T_{ws}}\to \mu_0$ in the continuous process, but in the discretized algorithm, the iterate $x_{i-1}$ uses target $\mu_{i\delta/\kappa}$, finally, the law of the iterates $x_i\sim \rho_i$ goes from $\rho_{T_{ws}\kappa/\delta}$ to $\rho_0$.
+\textbf{A note on the rate $\kappa$:} From Lemma \ref{lem:warmstart} we know that we can sample from close to $\mu_{T_{ws}}$ in $\textsf{KL}$ for $T_{ws}\asymp\frac{1}{\epsilon^2}\log \frac{1}{\epsilon}$ using LMC for target $\mu_\infty$.
+Rather than running the annealing backward at the same rate as the forward OU process, we slow it down\footnote{This is inspired by a similar rate parameter in \citep{wu2024practicalasymptoticallyexactconditional}.} by a factor of $\kappa$.
+Concretely, our iterates go from $X_{T_{ws}\kappa/\delta} \to X_0$, the annealing targets go from $\mu_{T_{ws}}\to \mu_0$ in the continuous process, but in the discretized algorithm, the iterate $X_{i-1}$ uses target $\mu_{i\delta/\kappa}$.
+Finally, the law of the iterates $X_i\sim \rho_i$ goes from $\rho_{T_{ws}\kappa/\delta}$ to $\rho_0$.

-\textbf{The pathology of $t\mapsto \mu_t$:} Generally, even when $p_t$ is close to $p_{t+\Delta}$ (which is what happens in the OU process), we need not have $\mu_t$ close to $\mu_{t+\Delta}$.
+\textbf{The pathology of $t\mapsto \mu_t$:} It is illustrative to contrast the path $t\mapsto \mu_t$ with the path $t\mapsto p_t$ from a recent application of \ref{eq:AnnealedLMC} for sampling from the \textit{prior}~\citep{cordero2025non}.
+The path $t\mapsto p_t$ can be followed efficiently because the curve $p_t$ is ``continuous'' in that the forward process is just an OU process with $W_2(p_t, p_{t+\delta})\sim \delta$, resulting in an action that can be bounded.
+However, even when $p_t$ is close to $p_{t+\delta}$ we need not have $\mu_t$ close to $\mu_{t+\delta}$.
 A simple example is that of Figure~\ref{fig:example}.
 We have a prior represented in orange, a noisy measurement represented by the red arrow, a likelihood represented by the gray region, and a posterior represented by the blue shaded region.
-On the right side, the smaller mode is still quite likely under the posterior, while on the left side for a lower noise level, that mode has all but vanished from the posterior.
-This results in two distributions $\mu_t, \mu_{t+\Delta}$ such that $\Delta$ is small, $p_t$ is close to $p_{t+\Delta}$ in Wasserstein, but $\mu_t$ is not close to $\mu_{t+\Delta}$.
+On the right side, the smaller mode is quite likely under the posterior.
+On the left side for a lower noise level, that mode has all but vanished from the posterior.
+This results in two distributions $\mu_t$ and $\mu_{t+\delta}$ such that $\delta$ is small, $p_t$ is close to $p_{t+\delta}$ in Wasserstein, but $\mu_t$ is not close to $\mu_{t+\delta}$.
+This ``discontinuity'' is the reason we cannot get a $\textsf{KL}$ bound for $\mu_0$.
+However, the noising process introduces enough regularity that we can get bounds for the Wasserstein derivatives up until small $t$.
+Furthermore, the changes in the scores $\nabla \log \mu_{t+\Delta} - \nabla \log \mu_t$ are better behaved than changes in the log-probabilities $\log \mu_{t+\Delta} - \log \mu_t$.
+This allows us to get guarantees in $\textsf{FI}$ rather than $\textsf{KL}$ for $\mu_0$.